lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     :alt: box dimensions during annealing, from melt to solid
     :class: only-light

+..  container:: figurelegend

+    Figure: Box dimensions during annealing.
+The vertical dashed lines mark the transition between the different phases of the simulations.

+..  container:: justify

+    As always, let us also look at the system using VMD.

 .. figure:: ../figures/level3/water-adsorption-in-silica/generated-silica-dark.png
     :alt: silica block generated by temperature annealing using LAMMPS
     :class: only-dark
-    :height: 150
-    :align: right

 .. figure:: ../figures/level3/water-adsorption-in-silica/generated-silica-light.png
     :alt: silica block generated by temperature annealing using LAMMPS
     :class: only-light

-    :height: 150
-    :align: right
+..  container:: figurelegend

+    Figure: Snapshot final amorphous silica (SiO2) with Si atom in yellow and O atoms in red.

 ..  container:: justify

-    The snapshot on the side shows the final amorphous silica (SiO2).

     After running the simulation, the final LAMMPS topology file named *amorphousSiO.data* will be located in *SilicaBlock/*.
 Alternatively, if you are only interested in the